The most stylish co-living and shared living spaces in London

 Opposite Office's proposed redesign of Buckingham Palace.
 Credit: Benedikt Hartl, Opposite Office

 In fact, Munich-based architecture firm Opposite Office has proposed their solution to London's housing crisis - and what might be the best co-living space yet: turning Buckingham Palace into shared housing for 50,000 people to co-live with the Queen (there are 775 rooms and 79 bathrooms, after all!).

-Until that becomes a reality, here are the co-living companies to know about in London.
+Until that becomes a reality, here are the co-living companies and shared living spaces to know about in London.

 Noaiscape's Garden House

-Settling into a new European city is a lot more appealing if you've got Vonder to help you connect: a lifestyle platform, Vonder has furnished flats in Berlin and London and also offers a range of social events like pilates, smoothie-making, pop-up tattoo parlours and language classes to help like-minded folk connect with one another.
+Settling into a new city is a lot more appealing if you've got Vonder to help you connect: a lifestyle platform, Vonder has furnished flats in London, Berlin, Warsaw and Dubai, and also offers a range of social events like pilates, smoothie-making, pop-up tattoo parlours and language classes to help like-minded folk connect with one another.

-With its 'reinventing renting' slogan, Fizzy Living's 1000+ London homes provide tenants with some fab perks: property managers known as Bobs (think of them as somewhere between a uni RA and a NYC apartment building super - they're there for emotional and practical support), pet-friendly accommodation, an app to organise social events and book dry cleaning, on-site socials like games nights and DOGA on the rooftop and communal spaces with added benefits, like drinks stations that are replenished daily - perfect for those who work where they sleep.
+With its 'reinventing renting' slogan, Fizzy Living's 1000+ London homes provide tenants with some fab perks: property managers known as Bobs (think of them as somewhere between a uni RA and a NYC apartment building super - they're there for emotional and practical support), pet-friendly accommodation, an app to organise social events and book dry cleaning, on-site socials like games nights and DOGA (that's yoga your pooch can join too) on the rooftop and communal spaces with added benefits, like drinks stations that are replenished daily - perfect for those who work where they sleep.